Running Puppet jobs

 When you execute a

-puppet job run command, the orchestrator service presents a plan and immediately runs the job.
+puppet job run command, the orchestrator service shows the plan for the run and immediately runs the job.

 The job plan shows:

-- The total number of nodes in the run.
+- The total number of nodes in the job.

-- The concurrency setting for the job.
-The concurrency default is 50 jobs.
+- The maximum concurrency setting for the job.

 - A list of nodes sorted topographically, with components and application instances listed below each node.
 The node list is organized in levels by dependencies.
 Nodes shown at the top, Level 0, have no dependencies.
 Nodes in Level 1 have dependencies above it in Level 0.
 A node can run once Puppet has finished running on all its dependencies.